OlgaJ1989/taste-of-poland/README.md

     * Result:
         * All links working and directing user to the correct pages.

+* Check that the 'My reservations' tab in the 'Reservations' dropdown appears only if a user is signed in.

+* Check that the 'Reserve a table' tab in the 'Reservations' dropdown redirects to the 'Login' page if user is signed out.

+* Check that the 'Reserve a table' tab in the 'Reservations' dropdown displays a table reservation form if user is signed in.

+* Check that when user clicks 'Logout' they are rdirected to a confirmation page ('Are you sure you want to sign out?')

+* Check that user is correctly notified when they have logged in.

+* Check that user is correctly notified when they have logged out.

+* Make sure that unauthorised users cannot view, edit or delete someone else's reservations.

 * Check that the links to social media pages in the Footer work and open in new tabs.
     * Test:
         1. Open the website in a browser.
         1. Click on all social media links (Facebook, Twitter, YouTube, Instagram) one by one to make sure that the links are in working order and that they all open in a separate tab.
     * Result:
         * All links are working and all of them open in separate / new tabs.

+* Check that the links included in the 'Gallery' and 'Menu' cards in the Home page work and redirect correctly to the 'Gallery' and 'Menu' pages.
+    * Test:
+        1. Open the website in a browser.
+        1. Scroll down the Home page to the cards section.
+        1. Click on the 'View Menu' button in the 'Menu' card to make sure that the link works and redirects to the 'Menu' page.
+        1. Then click on the 'View Gallery' button in the 'Gallery' card to make sure that the link works and redirects to the 'Gallery' page.
+    * Result:
+        * All links are working and all of them redirect to correct pages.

 * Check validation of the Reservation form.
     * Test: